Simon Marsh, Published 20 March 2014.

 By the 1940’s Clement Greenberg arrived at the position that to establish excellence within the arts required an exploration of arts own limits.
 As an arts writer he firmly believed that “all paintings of quality ask to be looked at rather than read.”
 He firmly held the belief that “the interaction of words with vision to develop or disseminate meaning could only lower the aesthetic quality of the result.”
 Looking at Chandler’s supremely intelligible re-signification of the state of contemporary figurative painting, it is difficult to negate the sensation of having captured a dominant player in the act of producing a distinctly metamodern artistic lexicon with which to convey an intimacy of engagement.
 When viewing Chandler’s oeuvre, the fact remains, that the artist’s ambiguous economy of unverifiable empathic currency – whilst stretching and indeed exploring the known borders of an artistically liminal space – psychologically positions an audience to adequately resolve the constancy of a purely subjective oscillation between the sublime and beautiful, thereby reinforcing the supersensual ideals of human imagining.

 Born in Hobart Tasmania , Celeste Chandler attended the University of Tasmania [UTAS], graduating with a Bachelor in Fine Art [Painting, 1998].
 She attained first class honors [2000-UTAS] and a Masters in Fine Art [2003-UTAS] and is currently near the completion of a PhD at the Victorian College of Arts [VCA].
+Having achieved her doctorate, she is currently the Breadth Coordinator and Lecturer in Art at the VCA.
 From 1997, Chandler has held nine solo exhibitions culminating in The Embarrassment of Sincerity: The Changing State of Contemporary Figurative Painting, shown at the Margaret Lawrence Gallery, Melbourne .
 Her works are held in the collections of the Gallery of Modern Art, Brisbane [GOMA], the University of Queensland, the Redcliffe City Gallery and the Maroondah Art Gallery Victoria, as well as in many private collections including Brisbane, Sydney, Melbourne and Hobart.
 Chandler’s work has been shown in numerous group shows including, Open Studios, McCulloch Studio, Cité International des Art Paris (1999).
 She was awarded the Elizabeth Greenshields Foundation Scholarship, Quebec, Canada and worked as artist in residence, teaching and painting at the School of Art, Australian National University Canberra (2004).
 Celeste received the People’s Choice, Metro 5 Award, Melbourne .
 Major portrait commissions include Dr Maureen Aitken, principal for The Women’s College, University of Queensland .

 Vermeulen, Timotheus and Akker, Robin van den.
 Notes on Metamodernism, Aesthetics and Culture, vol 2, p12 (2010).